antononcube/RakuForPrediction-blog/Articles/Chatnik-LLM-Host-in-the-Shell-Part-1.md

     │                                  │
 ```

-**Remark:** Since the result is usually given in Markdown code fences we did not make a pipeline to plot the diagram.
+**Remark:** Since the result is usually given in Markdown code fences, we did not make a pipeline to plot the diagram.
-We used two shell commands in order to observer the intermediate result.
+We used two shell commands in order to observe the intermediate result.

 **Remark:** The default object identifier for both `llm-chat` and `llm-chat-object` is "NONE".